Me2U-Afrika/Me2U/README.md

 3. Dropping Agents - They only concentrate in picking up goods from our available all round agents across the regions and deliver to customers.
 Each delivery attracts a commission depending on the weight, distance of the retailer to the customer. the goods have to be signed as received by the customer.
-Each delivery earns no less than 800 rwf.
+Each delivery earns no less than 700 rwf.
 To become a dropping agent, one has to have a verified government ID, means of transport and License verified by our administrators.

+4. Different Automobiles are assigned different types of products that they can deliver.
+To ensure safety and quick transport all automobiles will have a descriptive list of cargo that they can handle.
+Please checkout our Deliver on Me2U for more details.

 # Retail Owners